MyUNiDAYS/unidays-dotnet/README.md

 - [Tracking Client _(sends server to server request)_](#tracking-client)
 - [Test endpoint](#test-endpoint)

+### Requirements

+When using a server-to-server request (using Get Server URL or Tracking Client) your framework/implementation must support TLS >= 1.2 with SNI.

 ### Get Server URL

 This method returns a URL which you can use to call our API.